 Jennifer Hurley McGay represents individuals and companies in both small and large complex commercial disputes in state and federal courts, as well as in bankruptcy proceedings.
-Jennifer has experience litigating cases involving a broad spectrum of substantive issues, including business torts, class actions, contract, construction disputes, bankruptcy, securities law, intellectual property, employment and corporate issues.
+Jennifer has experience litigating cases involving a broad spectrum of substantive issues, including business torts, class actions, contract, construction disputes, bankruptcy, securities law, intellectual property, employment, and corporate issues.
 The clients in these cases have been both plaintiffs and defendants engaged in a wide variety of industries, including financial services, oil and gas, cable and media, sporting goods, telecommunications, electronics, insurance, information technology, and cash management and financial technology.
 Jennifer handles matters during all phases of litigation through trial, appeal, and settlement.
 She regularly counsels clients in ways to avoid or minimize litigation risks and is well versed in various forms of alternative dispute resolution, including arbitration and mediation.
-Jennifer also negotiates and drafts business agreements, including employment agreements, participation agreements, and non-disclosure agreements, and advises clients on transactional and regulatory matters and on the day-to-day issues affecting their businesses.
+Jennifer also negotiates and drafts business agreements, including employment agreements, participation agreements, and non-disclosure agreements, and advises clients on transactional and regulatory matters and the day-to-day issues affecting their businesses.

 Jennifer received her J.D., magna cum laude, from the University of Toledo College of Law, where she served as an Editor of the Law Review and was admitted to the Order of the Coif.
 She received her B.A. from the State University of New York at Albany.
 From 1996-1998, Jennifer served as a judicial law clerk for the Chief Judge of the U.S. District Court for the District of Connecticut.
 Following her clerkship, Jennifer practiced law in New York City for almost twenty years before joining Lewis Johs, most recently as a Commercial Litigation partner in an international law firm.